loopup/siesta/README.md

 }
 ```

+### Patch request

+PATCH requests are rather special and challenging.
+Siesta provides a special request class for PATCH requests.
+It works based on the idea of having the modified version of a resource and then the original version provided to it.
+You therefore have to implement both a GET for the original resource and the PATCH request.

+Siesta also provides a helper class for `JsonPatchDocument`.
+This class contains a method for generating a PATCH document by comparing two versions of a resource.
+This method is not perfect.
+It will handle nested properties and hierarchy.

+It will also handle moving, adding or removing items in anything that implements `IList<T>`.
+However, it will not do nesting within an `IList<T>`.
+Therefore, for this to work properly anything complex inside an `IList` needs to implement comparisons, otherwise the PATCH will think every item in the list has changed, which may or may not cause issues.

 It is recommended that you have a separate project to contain DTOs and Siesta requests that can be deployed as a Nuget package and consumed by any consumers of your API.

 Hopefully it can be seen that this gives you a much greater control over how your API is controlled.
 You can fully unit test your requests and the effort for making calls accurately only has to happen once!